TilmanGriesel/style-dictionary-qml-example/README.md

-# style-dictionary-qml-example
-custom qml template and transform group example for amazon style dictionary
+## Custom qml format and transform group for [amazon style dictionary](https://github.com/amzn/style-dictionary)
+Set up the required dependencies running the command `npm install` in your local CLI environment.

+To build the tokens you can run `npm run build`.